JackDilger/Milstone-Project-One/README.md

 [Techno Truck](https://jackdilger.github.io/Milstone-Project-One/) is a site that hopes to work as an advertisement tool for the company, whom of which offer high quality mobile cuisine accompanied by live music.
 The site aims to promote sales and will be useful for potential customers who need to know where to find us and offer some insight into what’s on offer at Techno Truck.
 The site will provide this information clearly to any first-time visitor, with an easy to navigate and fully responsive experience for all users.

-## User Experience (UX)

-***

--   ### User stories

-    -   #### User Goals

-        1. As a user of the site, I want it to be immediately clear what the Techno Truck offers.
-        2. As a user of the site, I want to know where to find the Techno Truck.
-        3. As a user of the site, I want to know what times the Techno Truck is open.
-        4. As a user of the site, I want to know what is served on the Menu.
-        5. As a user of the site, I want to know what type of music is played.
-        6. As a user of the site, I want to know how to contact the company.
-        7. As a user of the site, I want to be able to easily navigate through the site and find important information.

-    -   #### Company Goals

-        1. As the company owner, I want to gain new customers.
-        2. As the company owner, I want to get booked for private hire events.
-        3. As the company owner, I want to increase our sales.

 ## Layout

 ***